colors in spanish

 *Un vaso de leche es amarilla.- A glass of milk is yellow.

-Amarillo means yellow in English but can be used as a name for any color that has yellow as one of its base colors.
+Amarillo means yellow in English but can be used as a name for any color, with yellow as one of its base colors.

-Dorado means golden in English and can be used to describe anything that is golden or has gold in it (like a leaf).
+Dorado means golden in English and can be used to describe anything golden or gold in it (like a leaf).

 Dorado comes from dorar, which means to gild in English.

-Gilding is a process that covers something in gold (or another very similar color) by heating it and then melting gold on top of it to cover it with a thin layer of gold.
+Gilding is a process that covers something in gold (or another very similar color) by heating it and then melting gold on top to cover it with a thin layer of gold.

 Purple

 In Spanish, the word for purple is morado.
 It can also be called violeta or vinagre.
-For some reason, it is not called moro in Spanish like it is in English.
+For some reason, it is not called moro in Spanish like in English.

 If you are looking to describe a person with light skin and dark hair as having white skin or piel blanca, then you would use the word blanco.